wkorando/developer/java-panama/ffm-intro.md

 ### **About Panama's Foreign Function & Memory API**

 The Foreign Function & Memory (FFM) API, defined in JEP 424, introduces an API by which Java programs can interoperate with code and data outside of the Java runtime.
-The FFM API enables (1) to efficiently invoke **foreign functions** (i.e., code outside the JVM), and (2) to safely access **foreign memory** (i.e., memory not managed by the JVM).
+The FFM API enables (1) to efficiently invoke **foreign functions** (i.e., code outside the JVM) and (2) to safely access **foreign memory** (i.e., memory not managed by the JVM).
 In practice, the FFM API defines classes and interfaces so that client code can

    * Allocate foreign memory (`MemorySegment`, `MemoryAddress`, and `SegmentAllocator`),
    * manipulate and access structured foreign memory (`MemoryLayout`, `VarHandle`),